Java Clean Architecture Masterclass

 OSHI

-OSHI is a free JNA-based (native) Operating System and Hardware Information library for Java.
+OSHI is a free native (JNA or FFM) Operating System and Hardware Information library for Java.
 It does not require the installation of any additional native libraries and aims to provide a cross-platform implementation to retrieve system information, such as OS version, processes, memory and CPU usage, disks and partitions, devices, sensors, etc.

 Supported Platforms